 To submit your study abroad course for review, you must:

-- Attach the course syllabus (Please note that course descriptions are not sufficient and will not be reviewed.
-If you do not have the syllabus, contact the psychology department from your study abroad institution and they should be able to provide it.)
+- Attach the course syllabus.
+Course descriptions are not sufficient and will not be reviewed.
+If you do not have the syllabus, contact the psychology department from your study abroad institution and they should be able to provide it.

 - Submit your PEAI form after your course has been reviewed.